underpostnet/engine/src/client/public/cyberia-docs/CYBERIA-SERVER.md

 **Path:** `cyberia-server/` · **Language:** Go · **Role:** authoritative simulation runtime for Cyberia

-`cyberia-server` is the authoritative simulation runtime for the Cyberia MMO extension on [Underpost Platform](UNDERPOST-PLATFORM.md).
+`cyberia-server` is the authoritative simulation runtime for the Cyberia MMO extension on Underpost Platform.
 It owns world state, advances a fixed-rate tick, drains typed input commands from connected clients, and dispatches AOI-filtered snapshots on a separately-paced replication tick.

 It is **not** the content authority.
-World content is loaded from [engine-cyberia](UNDERPOST-PLATFORM.md) over gRPC.
+World content is loaded from `engine-cyberia` over gRPC.
 It is **not** the render-policy authority.
-Presentation is owned by [cyberia-client](CYBERIA-CLIENT.md).
+Presentation is owned by `cyberia-client`.

 ---